U. Srinivas Mallya: Joining the freedom movement

 At the age of 18, Mallya joined the freedom movement after being inspired by Mahatma Gandhi's call to action.
 He resigned from his family business in Mangalore, and began a life as a Satyagrahi, which resulted in him going to prison a number of times.

 Political career

 Mallya started his political career as the Secretary of the District Congress Committee.
-He was President from 1937-1950.
+He was president from 1937 to 1950.
 He later became a member of the All India Congress Committee (AICC).
 He was in the Karnataka Pradesh Congress Committee in various capacities prior to independence.
 Due to his close relationship with to Pandit Jawaharlal Nehru, Mallya was chosen as the General Secretary of All India Congress Committee in 1951.
 After Independence, Mallya became a member of the Delhi House of Representatives (Parliament).
 He was also appointed to the Constituent Assembly.

 He was elected a Member of Parliament from the first Indian Elections held in 1952 from South Kanara (North) Constituency and later from Udipi Lok Sabha constituency in the subsequent two terms in 1957 and 1962.
-Between 1952-1960 he was the Deputy Chief Whip of the Congress parliamentary party.
+Between 1952 and 1960 he was the Deputy Chief Whip of the Congress parliamentary party.